The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: Experiment

-\paragraph{Evaluation Metrics} Following previous jailbreak studies \cite{dabas2025adversarial, wen2025devil}, we adopt two metrics to evaluate attack success.
-(1) \textbf{KW:} This metric applies a deterministic keyword-matching function based on a predefined dictionary of refusal phrases (e.g., ``I’m sorry'') to determine whether the model explicitly refuses to comply with a harmful prompt.
-We use the refusal dictionaries from GCG~\cite{zou2023universal} and AutoDAN~\cite{liu2024autodan}, with minor modifications to retain only phrases that directly indicate refusal.
-The complete refusal dictionary is provided in Table~\ref{tab:refusal_signals}.
-(2) \textbf{SR:} To measure the semantic harmfulness of model responses, we adopt the StrongReject score \cite{souly2024strongreject}.
-StrongReject assigns a continuous score in $[0,1]$ based on how specifically and convincingly a response complies with the jailbreak prompt, with higher scores indicating more successful jailbreaks.
+\paragraph{Evaluation Metrics} We adopt two standard metrics.
+(1) \textbf{KW:} a keyword-based string matching function using curated refusal phrases ~\cite{zou2023universal, liu2024autodan}.
+(2) \textbf{SR:} the StrongReject score~\cite{souly2024strongreject}, which measures the harmfulness of model responses on a continuous scale in $[0,1]$, with higher scores indicating more successful jailbreaks.
 More experimental details are provided in Appendix~\ref{appendix:main_experiment_detail}.